gcanales75/stp-sec-gov-at-scale/content/work2/task-2.md

 	<img src="../images/copy-instance-id.png" alt="drawing" width="700"/>

 1. This change will trigger the Config rule remediation action, it will take a couple of minutes for the rule to start changing the instance status automatically, from shutting down, to resize back to `t3.small` and finally start the instance again, so it can enter in a **compliant** state according to the rule we created.

-1. Return to Config console.
-Go to Services *search box* > Config
+You could wait a couple of minutes in the EC2 console and refresh the page to see this automatic remediation actions.

 1. Now we will use another Config feature, the capacity to keep track of changes in AWS resource.

 	> AWS Config records details of changes to your AWS resources to provide you with a configuration history.
 You can use the AWS Management Console, API, or CLI to obtain details of what a resource’s configuration looked like at any point in the past.
 AWS Config will also automatically deliver a configuration history file to the Amazon S3 bucket you specify.

+1. Return to Config console.
+Go to Services *search box* > **Config**

 1. From the left pane, click on **Resources**